ACW vs PAK-CC Dream11 Team Hints, ECS T10 - Vienna

 ACW vs PAK-CC Dream11 Tips And Predictions

+Back then, Austria could only manage 82/5 while chasing 137.
+Also Read - VIA vs ACW Dream11 Team Predictions, ECS T10 - Vienna: Captain And Vice-Captain, Fantasy Cricket Tips Vienna Afghan CC vs Austria Wien CC, 17th Match at Seebarn Cricket Ground 2:30 PM IST Thursday August 20

+Meanwhile, after Day 3, Pakistan were on the top spot having won four of their six matches (till Wednesday) to collect eight points followed by Vienna Afghan CC at second with eight points – only net run-rate separates the two top-performing sides so far.
+Salzburg CC and Indian CC complete the top-four with Austria CC Wien languishing at the fifth and last spot.
+Also Read - PAK-CC vs ICV Dream11 Team Predictions, ECS T10 - Vienna: Captain And Vice-Captain, Fantasy Cricket Tips Pakistan Cricket Club vs Indian CC Vienna, 16th Match at Seebarn Cricket Ground 12:30 PM IST Thursday August 20

-European Cricket Series moves to Austria for this week for its ECS T10 – Vienna where five teams will take part in a five-day affair for the title.
+Meanwhile, European Cricket Series has moved to Austria for this week for its ECS T10 – Vienna where five teams will take part in a five-day affair for the title.
 The five teams are Austria CC Wien, Indian CC Vienna, Pakistan CC, Salzburg CC and Vienna Afghan CC.
 These teams will feature in 24 T10 matches spread across the five days starting August 17.
-Also Read - ECS T10 - Vienna, Live Streaming Details: When And Where to Watch Online, Latest ECS T10 Matches, TV Timings in India, Full Schedule, Squads

-Toss: The toss between Austria Cricket Club Wien vs Pakistan Cricket Club will take place at 2:00 PM (IST).
+Toss: The toss between Austria CC Wien and Pakistan CC will take place at 6:00 PM (IST).

 Venue: Seebarn Cricket Ground